witherrosse/Higher-Lower-Game/README.md

-A Python game where you guess which item has more followers.
+A game where you guess which item has more followers.

 ## Features
 - List of dicts data structure